From The Editor

 Grandmaster Pablo Alejandro, VP Technical Committee

-Michele Radakovits, VP Administration
+Master Michele Radakovits, Executive VP Administration

 Master Tessin Bozard, VP Dojang Relations